Switajski/FlexibleOrders/README.md

 Getting started
 ---------------
 FlexibleOrders is developed with Eclipse with Spring Tool Suite (STS).
-In order to program it run from command line:
+In order to get to the code stuff run from command line:

 `git clone git@github.com:Switajski/FlexibleOrders.git`